 What to Do if You Receive a Stunt Driving Charge

-If you receive a stunt driving charge and are requested to appear in court, you’ll first want to cease driving your vehicle indefinitely.
-Avoid getting your vehicle towed or stored as much as possible, as fees are often exorbitant.
+If you receive a stunt driving charge and are requested to appear in court, the first thing youβll do is not drive while your licence is suspended.
+Try to avoid getting your vehicle towed or stored as much as possible, as fees are often exorbitant.

-Before appearing in court, do your best to get your licence reinstated, as it increases the chances of resolving your case.
-Read on about how to deal with a suspended licence in our guide.
+Before appearing in court, try to get your licence reinstated if possible, as it increases the chances of resolving your case.
+Check the details about how to deal with a suspended licence in our guide.

 Get your documents in order with an experienced lawyer, then appear in court to fight your case.